Calcium blood test: what it is, what it’s for & results explained

 Calcium (Ca) is an ion that is essential for many body processes, including nerve conduction, muscle contraction, and bone metabolism.

-Calcium level is performed on a small sample of blood (a few millilitres) from a vein or an artery.
+Calcium levels are performed on a small sample of blood (a few millilitres) from a vein or an artery.

 - General Practitioner (GP)